 The proposed EITC expansion would also be phased out at higher income levels and remain fully refundable.
 It would allow for a worker with no children who makes up to $37,113 annually to still be eligible to receive the tax credit and covers a family with three or more children making up to $75,940 a year to receive the EITC.
 The current maximum qualifying income to receive the EITC is $15,010 for childless workers and $48,340 for families with three or more children.

 The bill also allowed for an advance of up to $500 on the tax credit for eligible recipients, calling it “an alternative to payday loans and other predatory lending products.”

 After being introduced in 2017, the GAIN Act was referred to the House Committee on Ways and Means.
 It has not advanced further.

-We contacted both Ryan and Khanna’s offices seeking further comment on their new proposal, but we have not yet heard back.
+We contacted both Ryan and Khanna’s offices seeking further comment on their EITC proposal, but we have not yet heard back.

 Updated April 15, 2020, 10:20 a.m.
 PST: We have updated this story to note the introduction of the Emergency Money for the People Act by Ryan and Khanna.